Skip to content

 Zone Requirement Rationale

 Zone 1 (Personal Productivity) IP firewall and VNet not required.
 Default tenant boundary applies.
-Document this in the zone profile.
-Personal-productivity agents should not access regulated nonpublic data; cost and complexity of VNet are unjustified.
-Compensating controls live in identity (Conditional Access) and DLP.
+Document this explicitly in the zone profile.
+Tenant Restrictions v2 signals recommended on managed devices to prevent cross-tenant authentication leakage from personal-productivity flows.
+Personal-productivity agents should not access regulated nonpublic data; cost and complexity of VNet are unjustified, and DNS / Private Endpoint mistakes at this tier produce more risk than they remove.
+Compensating controls live in identity (Conditional Access — Control 1.11) and DLP (Control 1.5).

 Zone 2 (Team Collaboration) IP firewall enabled (Enforce) with documented allowlists.
 Cookie binding enabled (with proxy header config if applicable).
-VNet integration recommended when team agents call Azure-hosted dependencies (Key Vault, Storage, Azure SQL).
-Private endpoints required for any dependency holding customer or regulated data.
+VNet integration recommended when team agents call Azure-hosted dependencies (Key Vault, Storage, Azure SQL, Azure OpenAI).
+Private Endpoints required for any dependency holding customer or regulated data, with public network access disabled on those resources.
+Tenant Restrictions v2 enabled on managed devices and reconciled with Conditional Access cross-tenant-access settings.
+NSG flow logs enabled.
 Team agents commonly aggregate departmental data; restricting the network surface limits blast radius from credential or session compromise and supports FINRA 3110 supervision evidence.
+Zone 2 is also the tier where most agents start to integrate with Azure AI services, which makes Private Endpoints non-optional from a regulatory-evidence standpoint.

 Zone 3 (Enterprise Managed) Full VNet integration mandatory with delegated subnets in primary and failover Azure regions.
-Public network access disabled on all dependent resources.
-Private Endpoints required for Key Vault, Storage, Azure SQL, and Application Insights (via AMPLS).
-NSG flow logs and Azure Network Watcher / Traffic Analytics enabled.
+Public network access disabled on all dependent resources (Key Vault, Storage, Azure SQL, Application Insights via AMPLS Private-Only mode, Azure OpenAI, Azure AI Search, Cognitive Services, Service Bus / Event Hubs / Event Grid in scope).
+Private Endpoints required for every in-scope dependency.
+Azure Firewall (or equivalent NGFW NVA) in a hub VNet inspects all egress with FQDN application rules and DNS Proxy.
+Azure DNS Private Resolver for hybrid name resolution.
+NSG flow logs v2 + Traffic Analytics enabled.
+Tenant Restrictions v2 enforced on every managed device that interacts with the agent estate.
 IP firewall Enforce mode with reverse-proxy header validation.
-Quarterly attestation of network configuration.
-Customer-facing agents handling NPI / PII require defense in depth: VNet plus Private Link plus DNS hygiene plus flow logging produce the network evidence regulators expect under SR 11-7 and OCC 2011-12, and align with the AI-specific cybersecurity expectations in FINRA 25-07.
+Quarterly attestation of network configuration with a refreshed diagram, signed by Power Platform Admin + Entra Security Admin + Compliance Officer.
+Annual tabletop exercise of the rollback runbook for "public network access disabled" toggles.
+Customer-facing agents handling NPI / PII / MNPI require defense in depth: VNet plus Private Link plus DNS hygiene plus egress inspection plus flow logging plus cross-tenant restrictions plus rehearsed rollback produce the network evidence regulators expect under Fed SR 26-2 (formerly SR 11-7), OCC Bulletin 2026-13 (formerly OCC 2011-12), NY DFS 500.11(a), and FFIEC.
+They also align with the AI-specific cybersecurity expectations in FINRA RN 24-09 / Rule 3110, which calls out Azure OpenAI / model-endpoint connectivity as an examiner focus area.

 Roles & Responsibilities